 Home-based care services, including pet sitting and dog walking, are considered essential by the Illinois Department of Commerce and Economic Opportunity.
-As such, I remain available for all services during this time, unless/until the unlikely event that I need to quarantine myself due to symptom or exposure concerns.
+As such, I have remained available for all services during this time, unless/until the unlikely event that I need to quarantine myself due to symptom or exposure concerns.

-To best keep my clients and myself safe, I have been taking and will continue to take many precautions based on the updated recommendations of governmental health agencies and the advice of professional pet sitting organizations.
+To best keep my clients, myself, and the community safe, I have been taking and will continue to take many precautions based on the updated recommendations of governmental health agencies and the advice of professional pet sitting organizations.

 If you are home, we will do a no-contact dog pick-up.
 Some ways clients and I have been doing this are: 1) client is working in a separate room all day and the dogs meet me in a contained area near the door; 2) leash and harness are draped on the condo/apartment outer doorknob, and the dog meets me at the door; 3) the client lets the dog into their fenced backyard for me to collect (or just play fetch in the yard); and; 4) the client carefully releases the (leashed and harnessed) dog to me in the stairwell of their building, with six feet between us.
 In all of these situations, the client takes care of water changes, and any treats are either left near the door or given by the client.
 Texting the client with an ETA while on the way and/or texting or knocking when I arrive has been working well.
 We can discuss what options might work best for your situation.

 For the most part, in-home pet sitting when you travel will be as usual.
-A couple differences: I will immediately wash my hands thoroughly upon arrival, before touching your pets or anything else in your home, and (in a manner that is safe for pets) will disinfect all touched surfaces as needed during your trip and when I finish the last visit.
+One difference will be that I will immediately wash my hands thoroughly upon arrival, before touching your pets or anything else in your home.
 As usual, I will remove my shoes upon or before entering.
-If I need to sneeze or cough, it will be into my elbow and over the floor.
-I am happy to additionally wear a mask during all visits or potentially take other measures, upon request.
+If I need to sneeze or cough, it will be into my elbow.
+I am happy to additionally disinfect all touched surfaces at the last visit, wear a mask and/or gloves during all visits, or potentially take other measures, upon request.

 I am having clients provide the following (in addition to everything on the vacation care info sheet):